Supported Internships

 What will I get at the end of a Supported Internship?

-The ultimate goal of a Supported Internship is for you to secure paid employment, having gained work experience and skills.
+The main goal of a Supported Internship is for you to get paid employment.

-You may also wish to progress onto an Apprenticeship programme, if you have the required qualifications.
+You may want to move onto an Apprenticeship if you have the right qualifications.

-As part of the Supported Internship programme you may gain:
+As part of the Supported Internship programme you may get:

 • Functional Skills qualifications or GCSE's